 Are your kids on summer break yet?
 We want to keep those little brains learning and growing, even during the lazy days of summer.
-Numbers and food go hand-in-hand perfectly and, with very little extra prep, your kids can be working their brains while they eat.
+Numbers and food go hand-in-hand perfectly and, with very little extra prep, your kids can sneak math into snack time while they eat.

 1. Snack Patterns

 When my girls were preschoolers, they loved snack patterns.
 I would give them a plate with a couple patterns started – for example, cheese-cracker-cheese or grape-grape-apple – plus more food to continue the patterns themselves.

 2. Snack Bar

 Practice money counting at your own kitchen snack bar.
 Set out your regular snack, along with price cards for each item.
 Give your child a pile of coins to “buy” their snack for the day.
 For younger kids, you could do all pennies for counting practice.
 Older kids can count mixed coins to pay for their snack.

 As your kids get more proficient with counting money, they can even practice making change for each other!